seveibar/open-phrase-game/README.md

 # Open Q-Lash

 A fun funny phrase game for friends and family.
+[This was made on a live stream.](https://www.twitch.tv/videos/583743980)

 ## Usage